League rules as adopted November 2019

 A11.7 Should a match be abandoned when it clearly could have continued, then the team initiating the abandonment will forfeit all games and all points for any incomplete rubbers.

 A12 Rained-off Matches – you’ve 2 weeks to rearrange!

-12.1 If your match is rained-off or postponed for any other reason, the HOME Captain must inform the League Secretary, by phone or e-mail (a completed scorecard is NOT necessary) of the postponement within 72 hours of the match date.
+A12.1 If your match is rained-off or postponed for any other reason, the HOME Captain must inform the League Secretary, by phone or e-mail (a completed scorecard is NOT necessary) of the postponement by 17:00 the same day.

 Note: It is therefore very much in the interests of the two teams for their Captains to mutually agree and confirm their own rearrangement date!

-1.2 No females are eligible to play in the Tyke Petroleum Men’s Tennis League.
+B1.2 No females are eligible to play in the league.

 B4 Fielding Ineligible Players